vburlbl/cleantalk-spam-protect/readme.txt

 = How plugin works? =
 Plugin sends a comment's text and several previous approved comments to the cloud.
 Cloud evaluates the relevance of the comment's text on the topic, tests on spam and finaly provides a solution - to publish or put on manual moderation of comments.
 If a comment is placed on manual moderation, the plugin adds to the text of a comment explaining the reason for the ban server publishing.

+Spam comments moves to SPAM folder.
+First comment from a new author plugin compares with post and previous comments.
+If the relevance of the comment is good enough it gets approval at the blog without manual approval.

 = Will plugin works with my theme? =
 Plugin works with all WordPress themes.
 With some themes may not works JavaScript antispam method, but it's not crucial to protect your blog from spam.